 - Sustainable tourism (semester 2)

-- Water management - further information is available here (semester 2), module descriptor
+- Water management (semester 2), this module will not run in 17/18)- further information is available here (semester 2), module descriptor

 Students continuing to the MSc carry out a research dissertation into an issue of their choice, selected in consultation with a supervisor.
 The results are presented in a 15,000 word dissertation.
 This is a 60 credit module and the fee in 2017/18 is £1,560 (Scottish online); £1,950 (Rest of UK, incl EU online); £2,556 (International online).